SabeloMkhwanzi/NFT_Ticket_Marketplace/README.md

 ## L2 ROLLATHON - Best use of IPFS and/or Filecoin in your L2 project

-#### Basic Sample Hardhat Setup

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 ### Challenge Description
 #### Projects that use IPFS for content-addressing and/or Filecoin for decentralized, persistent storage.
 (Submissions that use either technology indirectly via NFT.storage, web3.storage, Estuary.tech, Textile, or other tooling also qualify).
 All types of projects are welcome and we welcome your creativity.
 Feel free to browse past winners here for inspiration.